Xiurr/MAPD-Net/README.md

 - Basic quantitative metrics and evaluation utilities (`utils/metrics.py`)
 - A lightweight forward verification example with random inputs

-At the current submission stage, this repository is intended to allow readers and reviewers to inspect the technical design and verify the core model logic.
+At the submission stage, this repository is intended to help readers and reviewers inspect the technical design and verify the core forward logic of MAPD-Net.

+The quantitative and qualitative results reported below are from the submitted manuscript.
+The current repository release is intended for architecture inspection and forward-logic verification only; it does not yet reproduce the full training and evaluation pipeline.

 Complete training configurations, BraTS preprocessing scripts, full dataloader implementation, evaluation pipelines, ablation scripts, and pretrained checkpoints will be released upon paper acceptance.

 Due to BraTS data license restrictions, raw datasets are not included.